pymc-labs/CausalPy/docs/index.rst

 Synthetic control
 """""""""""""""""

+This is appropriate when you have multiple units, one of which is treated.
+You build a synthetic control as a weighted combination of the untreated units.

 .. image:: ../img/synthetic_control_pymc.svg

 Interrupted time series
 """""""""""""""""""""""

+This is appropriate when you have a single treated unit, and therefore a single time series, and do not have a set of untreated units.

 .. image:: ../img/interrupted_time_series_pymc.svg

 Difference in differences
 """""""""""""""""""""""""

+This is appropriate when you have a single pre and post intervention measurement and have a treament and a control group.

 .. image:: ../img/difference_in_differences_pymc.svg

 Regression discontinuity
 """"""""""""""""""""""""

+Regression discontinuity designs are used when treatment is applied to units according to a cutoff on a running variable, which is typically not time.
+By looking for the presence of a discontinuity at the precise point of the treatment cutoff then we can make causal claims about the potential impact of the treatment.

 .. image:: ../img/regression_discontinuity_pymc.svg